In this Security Testing Tutorial, we are going to learn the following

 Security Testing Tools:

-To find the flaws and vulnerabilities in a web application, there are many free, paid, and open source security testing tools available in the market.
-We know that the advantage of open source tools are we can easily customize it to match our requirements.
-We are here to showcase some of the top __ open source security testing tools.
+To find the flaws and vulnerabilities in a web application, there are many free, paid, and open-source tools available in the market.
+We know that the advantage of open source tools is that we can easily customize it to match our requirements.
+We are here to showcase some of the top 12 open-source security testing tools.

-We use security testing tools for checking how secure a website or web application is.
+We use these testing tools for checking how to secure a website or web application is.

 Open Source Security Testing Tools: